-After the program, when there is no further business to come before the group, the meeting is adjourned.
+When there is no further business to come before the group, the meeting is adjourned.
 The presiding officer may state "If there is no further business, the meeting is adjourned."
-A motion to end the meeting is only needed if all items on the agenda are not covered.
-Many PTAs have a social time with refreshments after the close of the meeting.
+A motion to end the meeting is only needed if all items on the agenda were not covered.
+Many PTAs have a social time with refreshments after the close.